k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_classification_plugins.md

 The plugin's input parameter is:

 * `inputFile` - the input file name.
-  * The file should be placed it in Fabric Studio under: `/SharedObjects/Interfaces/Discovery/Mtable `.
+  * The file should be placed in Fabric Studio under: `/SharedObjects/Interfaces/Discovery/Mtable`.
-  * If the `inputFile` is empty, the plugin will assume the default name is: `BulkDimensionLoader_<interface_name>.csv`.
+  * If the `inputFile` is empty, the plugin searches for a file using the default name: `BulkDimensionLoader_<interface_name>.csv`.

 The expected input file structure is as follows: